cocoxiang123/PWA_WeatherApp/README.md

 ## Introduction
 React application, Weather API

-Create a servieWorker and mainifest.json
+Create a serviceWorker and manifest.json

 Pass all checks in Google lighthouse Audit